kjhealy/icpsr_fips/README.md

 ### 1. Left-join `icpsr` table to `fips` table

-This will preserve all rows in `icpsr` but any rows in fips not matched in icpsr won’t be merged.
+If we put `icpsr` on the left side of the join, this will preserve all rows in `icpsr` but any rows in `fips` not matched in `icpsr` won’t be merged.

 ``` r
 ## Result: 3,265 x 19